 A meta-analysis published in the Journal of Psychosomatic Research (Pascoe et al., 2017) reviewed 45 randomized controlled trials.
 They concluded that meditation is “strongly associated with reduced cortisol levels and blood pressure.”

-The physiological goal of meditation is to create a “Gap” between a Stimulus (your boss yelling) and your Response(your reaction).
-By strengthening the Prefrontal Cortex (PFC), meditation gives the “CEO” of your brain more time to decide how to react before the Amygdala takes over.
+The physiological goal of meditation is to create a gap between a stimulus (your boss yelling) and your response (your reaction).
+By strengthening the prefrontal cortex (PFC), practicing meditation essentially buys your brain’s decision-maker more time, allowing you to thoughtfully choose your reaction before your survival instincts completely take over.